sledilnik/data-api/README.md

 In case of failures a notification is set to slack channel #alert through Data API bot defined by a secret (see sample docker-compose file below).

 ## Changelog

+### 1.4.5

+- Adds regions-pivot, a pivoted view on regions
+- Updates SchemaVersion to 9

 ### 1.4.4